-We’re working with our members to build trust with tenants, partners, the public, policymakers and regulators – here are some of our key achievements in 2019.
+We’re working with our members to build trust with tenants, partners, the public, policymakers and regulators.
+Here are some of our recent achievements.

 We build trust and improve the understanding of our sector among politicians and civil servants, strengthening our sector’s reputation and shaping a political environment that delivers for our members and their residents.